MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 ### -ActionName
 This parameter is available only in the cloud-based service.

-The ActionName parameter specifies a name for the compliance search action.
-You use this parameter only when you specify multiple compliance searches in the SearchName parameter.
+The ActionName parameter specifies a name for the content search action.
+You use this parameter only when you specify multiple content searches in the SearchName parameter.

 ```yaml
 Type: String